Overcome common fundraising hurdles and maximize donations.

 - Social media integration

-Fundraising is never easy, but the last year or so has been especially difficult.
+Fundraising is never easy, but the last year has been challenging.
 Your school community has likely adapted to fundraising during the pandemic, and with a well-designed fundraising page, you can now enhance your fundraising efforts even further.
-This can help your school reach parents, community leaders, and other donors during a time when in-person fundraising is particularly difficult.
+This can help your school reach parents, community leaders, and other donors when in-person fundraising is challenging.

 If you're eager to boost your incoming funds and leverage the power of your online tools, this is the article for you.
 Let's get started!